skwirrel/frameworx/README.md

 What this module does not do
 ----------------------------

-* This module cannot create any shape other than sticks.
+* This module cannot create any shape other than a framework of sticks.
 * This module doesn't properly calculate the juntion of more than one stick - it simply renders the two sticks one on top of the other.
 In most cases this doesn't matter as it is resovled by 3D printing / rendering software.
 * This module doesn't display any 3D - it just creates .STL files.
 You will need a program such as [MeshLab](http://meshlab.sourceforge.net/) to visualize the output from the resulting .STL file.